code-Estif/HTML-CSS-JS-Projects/README.md

  16. Project 16 - menu selector : social media selector with glass theme menu.
  17. Project 17 - SideBar : cool sidebar with hamburger menu and repsonsive at mobile.
  18. Project 18 - Password Generator : generate secure passwords with customizable length and character options with dark theme.
+ 19. Project 19 - photo gallery : show photo gallery with input number of photos.
+ 20. Project 20 - Image Slider : show image slider with input number of images.

  About

 I am learning frontend development from the basics.
 I started with HTML and CSS, then moved into JavaScript.
-Right now I have learned about loops, conditional statements, functions, and arrays with some methods.
-By making one project every week, I want to track my progress and apply what I learn step by step.
+Right now I have Finished full javascript and now By making one project every week, I want to track my progress and apply what I learn step by step.